 Each patient can lodge a complaint with a competent ombudsman service because (s)he is of the opinion that one of his/her rights was not respected.
 Where appropriate, the patient can be assisted by a confidant.
 The ombudsman mediates and respects impartiality.
 He tries to restore the dialogue between the parties.
 Read more …

 The Federal Commission on Patients’ Rights is established by the Federal Public Service Health.
-This Commission gathers information on matters related to patients’ rights, advises the Minister, evaluates the application of the Law and the way the ombudsman services operate, and deals with complaints on the way the ombudsman services operate.
+This Commission gathers information on matters related to patients’ rights, advises the Minister, evaluates the application of the Law and the way the ombudsman services operate, and makes recommendations thereon.
 Read more …

 More information about the Law on Patients' Rights and the functioning of the Ombudsman Services for Patients' Rights?

 The federal public service Health

 Tel.: +32 (0)2 524 85 20

 Tel.: +32 (0)2 524 85 21